hashcss/hashcss.com/src/rules/index.md

 ### If someone is breaking the rules…

 If someone is breaking the rules, please ask them nicely to stop, once, and point them here.
-If they continue to break the rules, please contact a chanop.
+If they continue to break the rules, please let the chanops know in #css-ops.

 Breaking the rules while trying to help enforce the rules is still breaking the rules.
 Remember the Reasonable Person Principle.